Dreams (Will Come Alive): Critical reception

 James Hamilton from Music Weeks RM Dance Update named the song an "old fashioned rave style squawking shrill girl wailed and at times inevitable gruff gruff rapped Euro hit" in his weekly dance column.
 Maria Jimenez from Music & Media described the group's sound as "a pumped sound somewhere between Culture Beat and 2 Unlimited", noting "the familiar male rapper/female singer combination".

 Music video

 A music video was produced to promote the single and was directed by Czar.
-It features a little black boy in sunglasses admiring a silver car and test driving it.
+It features a storyline of a little black boy in sunglasses admiring a silver car and test driving it.
 Other scenes show a little white girl in a silver dress.
 In between, group members Des'Ray and D-Rock performs.
-The video was later made available on Dutch label Arcade's official YouTube channel in 2013, and had generated almost 20 million views as of June 2025.
+The video received "prime break out" rotation on MTV Europe in August 1994 and was B-listed on German music television channel VIVA.
+"Dreams (Will Come Alive)" was later made available on Dutch label Arcade's official YouTube channel in 2013, and had generated more than 21 million views as of late 2025 on the platform.